-Yes, this is a source that many of us bookworms recur to, but what some people may not use often is the Listopia section on GoodReads.
-Listopia is my holy grail on finding books specific to my own cravings.
-What I mean is this, if I am sitting alone on a Saturday night in need of a funny young adult novel, I look up “funny young adult novels” on GoodReads and the Listopia section works its magic.
+The Listopia section on GoodReads is my holy grail on finding books specific to my own cravings.
+If I am sitting alone on a Saturday night, in need of a funny young adult novel, I look up “funny young adult novels” on GoodReads and the Listopia section works its magic.
 Recently, I fell in love with Diana Gabaldon’s, Outlander, and because I craved more of that Scottish galore, I used Listopia to find books within that framework.
 Trust me, it was verra verra helpful.

 Disclaimer: this is a method that works best on google if you’re using a phone because the app does not let you search through the lists.

 This one is a fairly simple one.
-This is a tool that can be used to specify your own interest with a single word or phrase.
-This is a great way of finding books that are being read from people all over the world and their opinions on whether they liked it or not.
-One of my all-time favorite novels was found through Instagram (Me Before You by Jojo Moyes) and all it took was to search up “NewAdultLit,” and voila!
-There are, of course, an abundant of professional reviews that lean toward the academic, but reading the reviews left by your average joe has a definite magic in its own.
+Instagram is a tool that can be used to specify your own interest with a single word or phrase.
+This is a great way of finding books that are being read from people all over the world and read their opinions.
+One of my all-time favorite novels was found through Instagram (Me Before You by Jojo Moyes).

 Ultimately, the best resource for finding books is yourself.
-Everyone has different tastes and only you can decide whether a book is good or not, so make smart choices.
-Do not believe the advertising made by the New York Times on the cover of a book, but take the time to find out the plot, setting, theme, and length.
+Everyone has different tastes and only you can decide whether a book is good or not—so make smart choices.
 Trust yourself and follow your gut.